sifmelcara/pgdl/README.md

 / - open a input box to enter a keyword to search
 n - sort the current list by name
 v - show the videos already in the disk
 u - show the videos not in the disk
+h - shortcut keys' help page